 Yet you may be questioning whether the benefits are equivalent to the costly fees, reaching up to £840 per week?
 PYT has done the research for you, speaking to former students of various fashion short courses.
 They share all and give their honest opinion on to see what really counts when you are completing your 150th application to become a Buyer’s Admin Assistant.

-London Fashion College offers the most varied options with over 150 different courses.
+Offers the most varied options with over 150 different courses

 Courses ranging from Millinery to Online Retailing workshops, boasting support from its outstanding reputation amongst industry professionals (your future employers!)